SamuAES/BirdWatcher/README.md

 ● Follow users so you can see easily what birds they have spotted recently!

+● Admin user can promote other users to moderators.
+Admin and moderators can ban other users and delete sightings and comments made by other users.
+All users can delete their own sightings and comments.

 # How to test the program